-The Portal Policy is a configurable set of terms that your customers must e-sign when accessing the Client Portal or Mobile App for the first time.
-If the Portal Policy is enabled and text is added in the text box, your customers will not be able to use their portal until they agree and sign it.
-By default, no Portal Policy is set or enabled.
-If you would like to reference an example of what a Portal Policy could look like, here is our Sample Service Agreement.
+The Client Agreement is a tool that allows you to create an agreement (or multiple agreements) that you can require all of your customers (or some of your customers) must review and sign the very first time they access the client portal or the client app.
+If you have a Client Agreement enabled and are requiring the agreement for clients, your customers will not be able to use the client portal or the client app until they review and e-sign the agreement.
+By default, no Client Agreement is set or enabled.
+If you would like to reference an example of what a Client Agreement may look like, here is our Sample Service Agreement.
 As a reminder, Time To Pet highly recommends you have a legal professional review any contracts or agreements you create for your business.

 In This Article